charmed-hpc/slurmutils/README.md

 ## License

-The `slurmtools` package is free software, distributed under the Apache Software License, version 2.0.
+The `slurmutils` package is free software, distributed under the Apache Software License, version 2.0.
 See the [LICENSE](./LICENSE) file for more information.